Many events have traditionally been held across Europe each Autumn to celebrate the harvesting of chestnuts.

 Fête des Châtaignes beginning in October and running into November, have become a feature of many villages of the Alpes-Maritimes area and other chestnut-growing regions of France.

-The Ardeche for example, which produces half of the country's chestnuts, is hosting 11 celebrations, Les Castagnades, throughout October and into November 2021.
+The Ardeche for example, which produces half of the country's chestnuts, hosted 11 celebrations, Les Castagnades, throughout October and into November 2021.

 Two taking place in November are at: